All the lasagna vibes, made a little fresher with zucchini.

 Let it sit for 20-30 minutes and watch as the magic happens.
 The salt will draw out the moisture from the zucchini which you can then dab off with paper towels.

-Try to do this at least every 5-10 minutes to ensure to remove as much as you can.
+Try to do this at least every 5-10 minutes to remove as much as you can.

 Pour in 2 cups of marinara sauce, or a 16 oz. jar, along with salt, black pepper, and a pinch or two of nutmeg.
 This spice is my secret recipe, it’s so subtle but will give the sauce a lovely depth of flavor.